 Māori history of the Greater Wellington region

-The Wellington region has a long and eventful Māori history, not the least of which is its MÄori identification as "Te Upoko o Te Ika a Maui" or the Head of Maui's fish.
+The Wellington region has a long and eventful Māori history, including its identification as "Te Upoko o Te Ika a Maui" or the Head of the fish of Maui.

 The head of the fish, in Māori thinking, is the sweetest part.

 Modern archaeology has confirmed that sites found in the Palliser Bay area of south Wairarapa, along the southern Wellington coastline and on Kapiti Island are some of the oldest recorded sites in New Zealand, dating back some 650 years.
 This distinction is shared with sites in the Far North.

 According to Māori mythology, Maui is credited with fishing up a large fish (ika).
 This became known as the North Island of New Zealand or Te Ika a Maui and the South Island was his canoe (waka) or Te Waka a Maui.